"Pimpernel" Smith: Inspiration for Raoul Wallenberg

 When "Pimpernel" Smith reached Sweden in November 1943, the Swedish Film Censorship Board decided to ban it from public viewing, as it was feared that such a critical portrayal of Nazi Germany could harm Sweden's relationship with Germany and thus jeopardise the country's neutrality in the Second World War.
 Raoul Wallenberg did, however, manage to see it at a private screening at the British Embassy in Stockholm, together with his half-sister, Nina Lagergren.

-She later recalled that on their way home after the screening, "he told me this was the kind of thing he would like to do."
+She later recalled that on their way home after the screening, "he told me this was the kind of thing he would like to do".
 Since 1941, Wallenberg had made frequent trips to Hungary, and knew how oppressed the Hungarian Jews were.
 He travelled as a representative and later joint owner of an export-import company that was trading with central Europe and was owned by a Hungarian Jew.

 Following the mass deportations that had started in April 1944, Wallenberg was sent to Budapest in August 1944, as First Secretary to the Swedish legation, assigned under secret agreement between the US and Swedish governments to organise a rescue programme for the Jews.
 By issuing fake "protective passports" which identified the bearers as Swedish, he and others working with him managed to rescue tens of thousands from being sent to German death camps.
 He rented 32 buildings and declared them to be Swedish territory; eventually, almost 10,000 people were sheltered there.

 In May 1945, "Pimpernel" Smith was released in Sweden without any age restrictions.

 Aftermath

-This film may have been one of the reasons why Howard was killed in 1943 when the Dutch airliner he was travelling in was shot down by the Luftwaffe.
+This film may have been one of the reasons why Leslie Howard was killed in 1943.
+The airliner in which he was travelling from Portugal to London on 1 June 1943 was shot down by the Luftwaffe.
+Others suggest it was a case of mistaken identity, and that German agents believed Howard and his theatrical agent and traveling companion, Arthur Chenhall, were Winston Churchill and Churchill's bodyguard, to whom they allegedly bore a resemblance.